Tutorial: Create a GitLab Pages website from scratch

 - bundle exec jekyll build

-For GitLab Pages, this job has a specific name, called pages.
+For GitLab Pages, this job has to include a property, called pages.
 This setting tells the runner you want the job to deploy your website with GitLab Pages:

 script: